Tastigernet/cache-services/README.md

 These are APIs that will give you pools info

-* /pools/list -> This gives you a shuffled list of all CCX pools
+* /pools/list -> This gives you a shuffled list of all CXCHE pools
-* /pools/data -> This gives you a shuffled list of all CCX pools data
+* /pools/data -> This gives you a shuffled list of all CXCHE pools data

 # Exchange API-s